aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/comments/get/_index.md

 weight: 30
 ---

-The REST API allows you to get a comment from a Word Document.
-The API returns a JSON/XML representation of the comment.
-The resource properties are given below:
+This REST API retrieves a `Comment`.

+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |